[Skip to Content]

 The Home Front

-Introducing your baby to others at home can be challenging.
+Introducing your baby to others at home can be a challenge.
 If you have other kids, be sure to spend some quality time with each of them.
 Some parents bring home gifts from the new baby for big brothers and sisters.
 At first, you can expect some jealousy, especially if the main focus of your attention for several years suddenly has new competition.
 Encourage siblings to "help" you care for this newest family member.

 If you have a pet, ask your partner to bring home a blanket with the baby's scent on it and place it near the pet — even before leaving the hospital.
 Then, when you come home, the pet will already be somewhat familiar with the baby.
 But remember to never leave pets alone with newborns.